anathema/anathema.github.com/downloads.md

 ## Quickstart Guide
 ### Download
-<span class="linkToLatestVersion">Click</span> to have the download system calculate the most suitable download for your system.
+<a class="linkToLatestVersion" href="http://anathema.butatopanto.de:8081/full/>Click</a> to have the download system calculate the most suitable download for your system.
 Accept the proposal made, and wait for your download to finish.

 ### Installation